FAQ

 Is this an interfaith event?

 We are committed to Jesus Christ as Savior and Lord.
-In his name, we respect and welcome people of all religions and no religion to join us in learning how to pray and how to grow in faith.
+In His name, we respect and welcome people of all religions and no religion to join us in learning how to pray and how to grow in faith.

 Who runs the Minnesota Prayer Breakfast?